borntocode2/borntocode2/README.md

 I'm Joshua.

-🔭 I’m a freshman in SKH UNIV-
-also participating in a club [GDG on campus](https://github.com/GDG-on-Campus-SKHU/)
+🔭 I’m a sophomore in SKH UNIV- also participating in a club [GDG on campus](https://github.com/GDG-on-Campus-SKHU/)

 📫 How to reach me: